siddhiwanzkhade/E-commerce-Claim-AI/README.md

-# Claims-Resolve-AI
+# Resolve-Claim AI

-Claims-Resolve AI is an agentic, multimodal solution designed to streamline and automate e-commerce refund and replacement claims.
+Resolve-Claim AI is an agentic, multimodal solution designed to streamline and automate e-commerce refund and replacement claims.
 By leveraging specialized AI agents through LangGraph, it enhances efficiency, accuracy, and policy compliance in claims management.

 ## Features